Clarion West Writers Workshop

-Clarion West Writers Workshop is an intensive six-week program for writers preparing for professional careers in science fiction and fantasy.
-It runs annually from late June through the end of July.
-The workshop is limited to 18 students per year.
+Clarion West is a non-profit organization best known for their intensive six-week workshop for writers preparing for professional careers in speculative fiction.
+The Six-Week Workshop is a space for writing short stories and learning how to workshop them under the guidance of staff and luminaries of the speculative fiction field.
+The workshop runs annually from late June through the end of July.
 Each of the six weeks is instructed by a different professional writer or editor.
 The roster of guest instructors changes yearly.
-Founded in Seattle, Washington in 1971, the workshop has been held continuously since 1984.
-Clarion West celebrated its 25th anniversary of continuous instruction in 2008.
+Founded in Seattle, Washington, in 1971, the workshop has been held continuously since 1984.

+Clarion West, has added through the years a variety of online classes, events, and two to four day workshops, as well as a library of on-demand classes accessible to members anytime.
+2025 will see the first nine-month online workshop geared toward writers interested in working on their novels.

-The Clarion West board of directors currently includes Susan Gossman, Miriah Hetherington, Tod McCoy, Vicki Saunders, Rashida J. Smith, Nisi Shawl, Misha Stone, and Yang-Yang Wang.
+The Clarion West board of directors as of 2024 includes Shweta Adhyam, Izzy Wasserstein, M. Huw Evans, Kris Millering, M. L. Krishnan, Jon Lasser, Alexandra Manglis, Tod McCoy, Dominica Phetteplace, Nisi Shawl, and Yang-Yang Wang.

 History

 The 1971 Clarion West Writers Workshop was founded by Vonda N. McIntyre, a Clarion Workshop graduate and Nebula and Hugo Award-winning author, with the support of original Clarion founder Robin Scott Wilson.
 It was modeled after the original Clarion Workshop founded in 1968 at Clarion University of Pennsylvania (itself inspired by the Milford Writer's Workshop).
 The original Clarion Workshop was slated to close after holding final classes in 1970, and the effort was made to establish and continue Clarion workshops in other locations.
 The 1971 successor workshops that sprang from this effort were Clarion West Workshop founded in Seattle, and Clarion Workshop revived in New Orleans (later moved to Michigan in 1972, and San Diego in 2007).
 Clarion West operated until 1973, before a hiatus.

-In 1984, Clarion West graduate J.T.
-Stewart and Seattle writer, Marilyn J. Holt, reconvened the workshop with the support of founder Vonda N. McIntyre.
+In 1984, Clarion West graduate J. T. Stewart and Seattle writer, Marilyn J. Holt, reconvened the workshop with the support of founder Vonda N. McIntyre.
 Clarion West incorporated as a nonprofit organization with a board of directors in 1986 with the help of many dedicated Clarion West alumni.
-Currently the workshop is administered by Neile Graham and Jae Steinbacher.
+Currently the workshop is administered by Jae Steinbacher.
 Although the workshop is located in close proximity to the University of Washington, it is not associated with the university.
 It has operated continuously to the present day.